 Beyond being the museum’s mascots, Hemingway’s cats symbolize the author’s enduring legacy and connection to Key West.
 Their presence reminds us of the quieter moments in his life away from the spotlight of literary acclaim.

-If you find yourself in Key West, visit the Hemingway Home and Museum and experience the magic of Hemingway’s cats for yourself.
-Whether you’re a literary enthusiast, a cat lover, or simply seeking a unique and memorable adventure, the museum offers a glimpse into the life and legacy of one of America’s greatest writers, all through the “purr-spective” of his beloved feline companions.
-Images of these famous felines can also be seen on the official website.
+If you find yourself in Key West, visit the Hemingway Home and Museum and experience the magic for yourself.
+Whether you are a literary enthusiast, a cat lover, or simply seeking a unique and memorable adventure, the museum offers a glimpse into the life and legacy of one of America’s greatest writers through the perspective of his beloved feline companions.